 continue to support greater use of filtering, working with industry to develop more effective approaches.

-their users from online extremism.
+protect their users from online extremism.
 As the Prime Minister made clear in his July 2015 speech,... is now time for radicalisation .
-We need industry to strengthen their terms and conditions, to ensure fewer pieces of extremist material appear online,
+We need industry to strengthen their terms and conditions, to ensure fewer pieces of extremist

-to reconcile your faith identity and national identity.
-By contesting the online space and presenting compelling alternatives to the extremist worldview, we will work in partnership with others to keep pace with the extremists' use of the internet.
+possible to reconcile your faith identity and national identity.
+By contesting the online space and presenting compelling alternatives to the extremist worldview, we will work in partnership with others to keep pace with the extremists' use of